-As I get older and undergo the inevitable changes in my body and shape, I find it is harder to find beautifully-fitting modest clothes for less.
-Still, I desire to make modesty and femininity look attractive instead of frumpy, so I persevere.
+As I get older and undergo the inevitable changes in my body and shape, I find it is harder to find beautifully-fitting, classy, but modest clothes for less.
+Still, I desire to make modesty and femininity attractive instead of frumpy, so I persevere.
 At whatever age we are, we must still discover for ourselves what it means to represent the Lord as His ambassadors to the world.

 Modest, Feminine Dressing for the Plus Size Woman